mendix/docs/content/howto/mobile/implementation-guide.md

 ## 8 Deploying Your App

 At this point, all the implementation steps are done and you can deploy your application to the Mendix Cloud.
-If you are using a Free App, simply click **Run**.
+If you are using a Free App, simply click **Publish**.

 {{% alert type="warning" %}}